 Kathryn WhettenHart Fellows Research Director; Professor of Public Policy and Community and Family Medicine

 Kathryn Whetten has served as the Research Director of the Hart Fellows Program since 2001.
 Professor Whetten is a Professor of Public Policy and Community and Family Medicine; and Director of the Center for Health Policy.
-She is also Director of the Health Inequities Program, and a Senior Research Fellow in the Center for the Study of Aging and Human Development.
+They are also Director of the Health Inequities Program, and a Senior Research Fellow in the Center for the Study of Aging and Human Development.

 Whetten’s research examines the health behaviors and outcomes of disadvantaged communities and individuals.
-She seeks to understand the interrelationships among individual and community psychosocial dynamics, health behaviors, health, provider characteristics and public policies.
+They seek to understand the interrelationships among individual and community psychosocial dynamics, health behaviors, health, provider characteristics and public policies.
 Whetten views these relationships as multidirectional.
-She examines and clarifies underlying group characteristics that can be addressing to improve individual and community well-being.
+They examine and clarify underlying group characteristics that can be addressing to improve individual and community well-being.
 Whetten is one of a small group of researchers examining adult health outcomes as they relate to a life-course of events and influences starting with childhood experiences within families and communities and continuing through present-day conditions that may be manipulated through intervention.
 All of Whetten’s research is grounded in the idea that public policies can make a difference in people’s lives.
 Whetten has led 18 federally funded research grants and is the author of 3 books and over 60 peer reviewed articles.

-Currently, Whetten and her intervention, service and research team have research projects that address issues surrounding HIV/AIDS, mental health, substance abuse, being orphaned or abandoned, social justice, and poverty in the US Deep South and in less wealthy nations.
-She and her team work with colleagues in: the US Deep South; Tanzania; Kenya; Ethiopia; Cameroon; Malawi; India; Cambodia; and Russia conducting research and interventions.
+Currently, Whetten and their intervention, service and research team have research projects that address issues surrounding HIV/AIDS, mental health, substance abuse, being orphaned or abandoned, social justice, and poverty in the US Deep South and in less wealthy nations.
+They and their team work with colleagues in: the US Deep South; Tanzania; Kenya; Ethiopia; Cameroon; Malawi; India; Cambodia; and Russia conducting research and interventions.

-Whetten received her doctorate in health policy research at the University of North Carolina at Chapel Hill.
+Whetten received their doctorate in health policy research at the University of North Carolina at Chapel Hill.